immanoj16/Simple-React-Redux/README.md

 # Simple-React-Youtube-App

-It is a simple react web application that much similar to Youtube in which you can search any video and see them through my application.
+It is a simple react web application that much fill like Youtube in which you can search any video and see them through my application.

   * You can clone or download my application, to clone run `